 The most important thing to note about a tooth extraction is that the rehabilitation of the mouth does not end with the tooth extraction!
 You will need to replace this gap possibly sooner or later as the condition of the mouth can deteriorate.

 The price of a tooth extraction will depend on the status of the tooth.
-An extraction is the last resort for teeth with problems that are advanced, mostly carried out on wisdom teeth.
+An extraction is the last resort for teeth with problems that are advanced.

 This price is then only discussed after being seen by the doctor.
 Surgical extractions are more expensive than normal extractions, because this requires more expertise and more time in the chair.